tzonglian/web-module-challenge-scope-and-closure/README.md

 3. Research the differences between functional programming and object oriented programming.
 Then, describe the pros and cons of functional programming vs object-oriented programming.
 This is a common interview question and great practice!

+Functional:
+pros: can't be changed, so it's hard to break the code.
+It's efficient, focuses only on passing permanent functions.
+Easy to pair program.
+Statements can be executed in any order.
+Focused on variables/functions.
+Best for having fixed set of things, and add new operations.
+cons: can't be changed, so you can't modify data.
+Uses evil recursions.

+OOP:
+pros: Mutable data (can change variable values), uses simple to understand loops.
+Focused on objects/methods.
+Best for having fixed set of operations on things, and adding new things.
+cons: can be broken if data breaks it (overflows, for example).
+Statement order matters.
+Less efficient.
+Not as reusable because the functions depend on classes.

 ## Resources

 📚 [Scope and Closures Guide](https://css-tricks.com/javascript-scope-closures/)